nf-core/mag/docs/usage.md

 MetaBAT2 is run by default with a fixed seed within this pipeline, thus producing reproducible results.

-To allow also reproducible bin QC with BUSCO, the parameter `--save_busco_reference` can be used to store the reference database.
-This may be useful since BUSCO datasets are frequently updated and old versions do not always remain accessible.
+To allow also reproducible bin QC with BUSCO, the parameter `--save_busco_reference` can be used.
+This is used to store the by BUSCO downloaded datasets when run using it's automated lineage selection mode (default) without `--busco_download_path` or to store the via `--busco_reference` provided reference database.
+This may be useful since BUSCO datasets are frequently updated and old versions do not always remain (easily) accessible.

 ## Core Nextflow arguments